History of the Supreme Novices’ Hurdle

 When is the Supreme Novices’ Hurdle?

-The Michael O'Sullivan Supreme Novices' Hurdle is the curtain-raiser for the Cheltenham Festival.
-The race takes place at 13:20 on Tuesday 11th March 2025 and kick-starts a seven-race-strong card as well as the rest of the festival.
+The Supreme Novices’ Hurdle is the curtain-raiser for the Cheltenham Festival.
+The race takes place at 13:20 on Tuesday 10th March 2025 and kick-starts a seven-race-strong card as well as the rest of the festival.

-The Arkle Challenge Trophy follows at 14:00 while the Handicap Chase at 14:40 and the Mares’ Hurdle at 15:20 are the prelude to the opening day’s feature race, the Champion Hurdle, at 16:00.
+The Arkle Challenge Trophy follows at 14:00 while the Ultima Handicap Chase at 15:20 is the prelude to the opening day’s feature race, the Champion Hurdle, at 16:00.

-Rounding off the first day is the 16:40 Juvenile Handicap Hurdle and the National Hunt Novices’ Chase at 17:20.
+Rounding off the first day is the 16:40 TrustATrader Plate Handicap Chase and the Princess Royal National Hunt Novices’ Handicap Chase at 17:20.

-Check out our tips for the Michael O'Sullivan Supreme Novices’ Hurdle, as well as other races throughout the 2025 Cheltenham Festival.
-It’s showtime!
+Check out our tips for the Supreme Novices’ Hurdle, as well as other races throughout the 2026 Cheltenham Festival.